Phoxinellus dalmaticus

 Phoxinellus dalmaticus, the Dalmatian minnow or Cikola minnow, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, Eurasian minnows and related species.
 This species is found in Southeastern Europe, in the Western Balkans, where it is endemic to southern Croatia.

 Taxonomy

-Phoxinellus dalmaticus was first formally described in 2000 by Primož Zupančič and Nina Gidalevna Bogutskaya with its type locality given as the Čikola River at Kljake in Croatia.
+Phoxinellus dalmaticus was first formally described in 2000 by Primož Zupančič and Bogutskaya with its type locality given as the Čikola River at Kljake in Croatia.
 The genus Phoxineluus is classified within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Phoxinellus dalmaticus is classified in the genus Phoxinellus, this name is a diminutive of Phoxinus, the genus of the "true" Eurasian minnows.
 It is thought that Heckel may have coined this name due to the small size of P. alepidotus when compared to Cyprinus phoxinus.
 The specific name, dalmaticus, means "of Dalmatia", the region of southern Croatia where this species is endemic.